 Trains to Vancouver from the airport

 The SkyTrain is Vancouver's above ground metro system which, like London's DLR, has driverless trains taking commuters across the city.
-It's roughly a half-and-hour journey for less than $7 on the Canada line.
+It's roughly a 30-minute journey for less than $7 on the Canada line.

 Getting to Vancouver by car from the airport

-If you plan on hiring a car through us for your time in Vancouver, perhaps as a way of getting from the the airport to your hotel, the route is approximately 10 miles to the city-proper and takes around 20 minutes in good traffic.
+If you plan on hiring a car through us for your time in Vancouver, perhaps as a way of getting from the airport to your hotel, the route is approximately 10 miles to the city proper and takes around 20 minutes in good traffic.